 Carpet damage by insect attack occurs where food, animal or plant substances are present near a wool carpet.
 Preventative measures include regular and thorough vacuuming, especially in areas around and under furniture that is not moved frequently, and along skirting boards.
-All Cavalier Bremworth wool carpet is treated to deter insect damage and we offer a five-year insect-resist warranty.
+All Cavalier Bremworth wool carpet is treated to deter insect damage and we offer a 15-year insect-resist warranty.
 Insect damage is not an issue with synthetic carpets.

 A single tuft rising up from the pile surface is called 'sprouting' and in cut pile carpets, it's safe to trim these sprouts with scissors.
 Avoid pulling the tuft, as it could leave a hole in the carpet.
 With loop pile carpets, we recommend professional repair, which can be arranged through your carpet dealer.

 Tracking vs permanent shading

 As the name suggests, 'tracking' is the imprint left by footprints on your carpet.
 This is more common on plush cut pile surfaces and disappears with vacuuming.
 Carpet is most prone to tracking in high-traffic areas like doorways and halls, so give them a bit of extra attention when you're vacuuming.